 Reaching an Agreement on finances

-If are able to reach and agreement with your spouse out of court then we will draw up a consent order giving full details of the agreement reached.
+If you are able to reach an agreement with your spouse out of court then our divorce solicitors in Cambridgeshire will draw up a consent order giving full details of the agreement reached.
 You will both sign this agreement and it is then sent to the court for a Judge to check it is reasonable before the court endorses it as a legally binding order.

 Finding a Settlement through Court

-If you cannot reach agreement with your spouse then an application will be made to the court and a timetable will be fixed.
+If you cannot reach agreement with your spouse then the alternative to the above 4 options is to make an application to the court and a timetable will be fixed.
 It is essentially a three stage process:

 During the first stage you and your spouse will have to disclose your financial circumstances to the Judge.
 We will deal with all the paperwork involved and ensure that everything is in order prior to the hearing.
 At this stage the Judge is checking that we have all the information we need and will give directions to progress the case to stage 2, for example, whether any valuations of property or businesses are required.